virtualio/EarthquakeMap/README.md

 - object oriented design to solve our problem and sustain readable, non repeated code.

-- data representation in object and using the power of polymorphysim.
+- data representation in object oriented and using the power of polymorphysim.

 - using sorted data to optimise interactivity with the map and code execution.

-- exposed to build in libraries in java to represent marks in map.
+- exposed to build-in libraries in java to represent marks in map.

 - reading json/csv files and parse it.

-- data mining from online source of earth quake.
+- data mining from online database of earth quakes.

-- fetching online earthquake data and plot it live.
+- fetching lice earthquake data and plot it live.

 - introduced to map providers such as google/microsoft.